gwolfis/cloud-automation-workshop/README.md

 # Workshop - Deploying Cloud and Automate with F5 BIG-IP

-**This is a community based project As such, F5 does not provide any offical support for this project**
+**This is a community based project.
+As such, F5 does not provide any offical support for this project**

 This workshop is intended to learn what it takes to deploy F5 BIG-IP into cloud through the use of automation and maintain it throughout its ADC lifecycle.